chripoli/spark_rest_demo/README.md

 * Build the Maven project found under the spark_demo folder with `mvn package`
 * Afterwards, build and execute the docker compose ensemble with `docker-compose up`

+**Note**: The docker image which runs the spark is not optimized.
+After being build it is ~1GB in size.
+This should be adapted in the future.